superdiana/nexmo-developer/_use_cases/en/private-voice-communication.md

 The users cannot SMS each other.
 To enable this functionality you need to setup [Private SMS communication](/tutorials/private-sms-communication).

 In this tutorial each user has received the virtual number in an SMS.
-In other systems this could be supplied using email, in-app notifications or a predefined number.
+In other systems this could be supplied using email, in-app notifications, or a predefined number.

 ## Handle inbound calls